 Data published on Wednesday by the Australian Prudential Regulation Authority (APRA) shows that advice fees made up around 11 per cent of super funds’ overall $10.83 billion expenditure during the 2022–23 financial year.

-A far more modest figure of $43.5 million was attributed to “financial planners expenses”, which is for expenses incurred for the provision of financial planners employed by the RSE licensee, while the remaining $73.6 million went to intra fund advice expenses.
+A far more modest figure of $43.5 million was attributed to “financial planners expenses” incurred for the provision of financial planners employed by the RSE licensee, while the remaining $73.6 million went to intra-fund advice expenses.

 This was followed by Macquarie Superannuation Plan’s $213 million, HUB24 Super Fund’s $173 million, and Netwealth Superannuation Master Fund’s $145 million, all of which were also attributed solely to external advisers.

-The data release follows APRA deputy chair Margaret Cole, speaking at the AFR Super & Wealth Summit 2024 on Tuesday, calling scrutiny of fund expenses a “priority frontier” for the regulator amid “growing concerns” about spending behaviour – though this was largely focused on super funds with high discretionary spending on items like travel, entertainment, and conferences.
+The data release follows APRA deputy chair Margaret Cole having spoken at the AFR Super & Wealth Summit 2024 on Tuesday, calling scrutiny of fund expenses a “priority frontier” for the regulator amid “growing concerns” about spending behaviour – though this was largely focused on super funds with high discretionary spending on items like travel, entertainment, and conferences.

 Fund expenditure will be reviewed and scrutinised with intensity, Cole said, as APRA intensifies its focus on trustees’ compliance with the best financial interests duty introduced by the 2021 Your Future, Your Super reforms.

 According to Cole, APRA’s reviews have already uncovered questionable spending, with some trustees lacking the documentation to justify certain expenses.
-Despite three years under this duty, adherence remains inconsistent, she said.
+Despite three years under this duty, she said, adherence remains inconsistent.

 Cole said that APRA has sifted through over 42,000 lines of data from the 2023 financial year alone to spot outliers and potential misuse.